kubeflow/pipelines/backend/src/apiserver/visualization/README.md

 # Python based visualizations guideline

-This document describes the architecture of python based visualizations, development guideline to contribute new predefined visualizations to the Kubeflow Pipeline project, and current limitations.
+This document describes the architecture of python based visualizations, development guidelines to contribute new predefined visualizations to the Kubeflow Pipelines project, and current limitations.
 For information about using Python based visualizations please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).
 Please check the [developer guidelines](https://github.com/kubeflow/pipelines/blob/master/developer_guide.md) for additional development guidelines.

 ## Architecture

-Python based visualizations rely on three parts.
-The frontend, the API server, and the Python visualization service.
+Python based visualizations rely on three parts: the frontend, the API server, and the Python visualization service.
 The architecture of all three is as follows.
 The frontend is responsible for creating the visualization request and displaying the results of the created requests.
 The API server is responsible